-The College of The Arts is the creative center of the University of South Florida's Tampa campus.
+The College of The Arts is the creative center of the University of South Florida.
 We prepare students for careers in architecture, community design, art, art history, music, theatre, and dance.
 USF is not only the starting point of a career in the arts, but Tampa Bay is also a perfect place to become part of the arts community.

 When the University of South Florida was founded in 1956, what is today the College of The Arts was known as the Division of Fine Arts under the umbrella of the College of Liberal Arts – one of the first four colleges at USF.
 In 1971, that division officially became its own college, and today the College of The Arts is home to the School of Architecture & Community Design, the School of Art & Art History, the School of Music, the School of Theatre & Dance and the Institute for Research in Art.
 For more background history on USF, visit History and Traditions.

 The USF School of Architecture & Community Design is a studio-intensive program with an emphasis on the design process, the craft of making, urbanism, tectonics, digital fabrication and the cultural influences on architectural space and built form.
 The school offers master's degree programs only.
 Although bachelor's degrees are not offered, a Pre-Architecture program for undergraduates is available for both non-degree holding students and students with an associate's degree, which prepares students for master's studies in Architecture or Urban & Community Design.

 The USF School of Art & Art History recognizes the power of images to construct and reflect the shared consciousness of a culture.
 The school provides a challenging learning environment for research, creativity and experimentation, with an emphasis on engaged, critical thinking.
 With access to studio spaces, new technologies and a dedicated visual resources library, students enrolled in the bachelor's and master's programs can explore traditional mediums and techniques, as well as experiment with new media and technologies.